Question: What should a sensitive-skin ingredient checker actually tell me?

 Direct answer

 A useful checker should explain what to do next, not just label ingredients as good or bad.
-Sensitive skin needs context: barrier state, irritant patterns, routine load, and product fit.
+Sensitive skin needs context: barrier state, irritant patterns, routine load, and Skin Fit.

 Decision snapshot